AADavin/Zombi/README.md

 Once a species tree is generated some other files are generated along.
 Those files are used by simuLyon when computing genomes

-### **Generating a genome** ###
+### **Generating a genome (G)** ###

 To generate a genome it is first necessary to simulate a Species Tree using simuLyon.
-And no, it is not possible to input a tree to simuLyon to use a species tree obtained somewhere else. **This is not written yet, but it will be**
+And no, it is not possible to input an externally computed tree, ** but it will be in future versions**

-There are two methods to simulate the evolution of genomes

-The first method starts with an ancestral genome at the root, with a given number of genes.
+To simulate genomes, simuLyon starts with an ancestral genome at the root, with a given number of genes.
 For now in the current version, all genes families present in this genome have a single copy (so in this ancestral genome there are no duplicated genes).
 In the current version, genes have 4 fields, separated by underscored.
-For example:
+For example, a given gene can be:

 n4_+_5_12